dejan23/witness-reports/README.md

 Notes

-- Once you start project you can test api route on ie. http://localhost:3000/api/reports?title=brian&phone=+12025550156
+- Once you start the project you can test api route on ie. http://localhost:3000/api/reports?title=brian&phone=+12025550156

 Available query strings: